circlefin/recoverable-wrapper/README.md

 # Recoverable Wrapper Tokens

+Developed by [Circle Research](https://www.circle.com/en/circle-research), the recoverable wrapper token (RWT) is a configurable mechanism for wrapping around ERC-20 tokens to support asset recovery within a limited time window after an asset transfer.
+For more information, see the [whitepaper](https://www.circle.com/hubfs/Circle%20Research/Whitepapers/Recoverable_Wrapper_Tokens_Circle_Research.pdf).

-This repo contains implementations pertaining to recoverable wrapper tokens.
+This repo contains an implementation (configuration 1) of recoverable wrapper tokens.

-# Get started
+# Development and contribution

-## Install dependences
+## Install dependencies

 - Run `git submodule update --init --recursive` to update/download all libraries.
 - Run `nvm use 16` to use node 16.